barchart/push-notifications-public/packages/sdk-js/docs/content/sdk/lib-gateway.md

 ## EnsGateway :id=ensgateway
 > The <strong>central component of the SDK</strong>.
 It is responsible for connecting to Barchart's
-> ENS.
+> Push Notification Service.
 It can be used to register and unregister devices.

 **Kind**: global class
 **Extends**: <code>Disposable</code>